cyclonePort · Weather Surveillance Instrumentation

 Data Flow — From Sensor to Dashboard

-Every second: sensors sample their respective physical parameters and output calibrated readings to the onboard data logger.
+Every 5 seconds: sensors sample their respective physical parameters and output calibrated readings to the onboard data logger.
 The logger applies quality control checks — flagging step changes exceeding sensor response physics, out-of-range values, or communication faults — and computes derived metrics.
-Data is formatted and transmitted to the RadarOmega cloud platform via the station’s connectivity link.
+Data is formatted and transmitted to the cyclonePORT cloud platform via the station’s connectivity link.

-In RadarOmega: the incoming sensor data is ingested, displayed as live readings on the station’s dashboard panel, used to trigger any configured alert rules (SMS, email, push notification), and stored in the historical archive.
-The PTZ camera stream is encoded and distributed through the cloud to authorized viewers simultaneously.
-The station marker on the radar map updates with current conditions in real time.
+In cyclonePORT Enterprise: the incoming sensor data is ingested and displayed as live readings on the station’s dashboard panel.
+Lightning monitoring notifications fire to authorized recipients per organization configuration.
+The PTZ camera stream is encoded and distributed through the cloud to authorized accounts simultaneously.
+The station marker on the radar map (in the paired RadarOmega view) updates with current location status in real time; opening the cyclonePort display surfaces the unit’s current sensor readings, alerts, and camera.

 07 What ‘Live Weather Radar’ Actually Means vs. What You Need On-Site